Imagine a child has just visited for the weekend, but after returning home they realize they left their medicine behind.

 Why is Mailing Prescriptions Illegal?

-The penalties for this crime include high fines and even jail time.
-Knowingly engaging in the distribution of prescription medication can result in up to 10 years of incarceration and/or fines of up to $250,000.
+Knowingly engaging in the distribution of prescription medication may also result in up to 10 years of incarceration and/or fines of up to $250,000.

 Below are a few common questions related to this process.

 The only entities that can mail prescription medications are those registered with the Drug Enforcement Administration (DEA).

 The most common groups that register are drug distributors, manufacturers, pharmacists, and licensed medical practitioners.

 What should I do instead?

 Before your children go to college, make sure their prescriptions are transferred to a local pharmacy.